mohangk/goodroot.ca/content/_index.md

 ### :ocean: Always learning

-Born Canadian, **Kellen** - also known as goodroot - is an explorer and builder.
-He has spent over two decades fiddling with things on the Internet and has lived a strange life.
+Born Canadian, **Kellen** - also known as goodroot - has spent over two decades fiddling with things on the Internet.

-His greatest joys are his friends and loved ones, meditation, hockey, gaming, cooking, crafting useful systems and helping sprout positive teams and communities.
+His greatest joys are his friends and loved ones, meditation, hockey, gaming, cooking, crafting systems and building teams.

 <img src="/images/partywizard.gif">